 Sprint planning is another core part of the Scrum and Agile process.

-In the sprint planning stage, the entire development team decides on the scope (planned work) for an individual sprint.
+In the sprint planning meeting, the entire development team decides on the scope (planned work) for an individual iterative cycle.

-The team goes over the existing stories in the product backlog and decides on which ones they’ll attempt in this sprint.
+The team goes over the existing stories in the product backlog and decides on which ones they’ll attempt in the current sprint.
 The team then decides on the deadlines for this sprint and divides the task responsibilities among themselves.

 Or maybe the neighborhood kids running at full pace, right?

 That’s pretty much what sprints are in the Agile process too!